uncomputable/zkp-workshop/README.md

 Some chapters depend on lessons from other chapters.

-Start with chapters that depend on nothing else and work your way up the dependency tree, towards more advanced chapters.
+Start with chapters that depend on nothing else and work your way down the dependency tree, towards more advanced chapters.

 Skip / skim lessons you already know.
 Look at what interests you and ignore everything else.
 Have fun :)

-In the following diagram, each chapter points towards the chapters that it depends upon.

 ![Chapter dependency tree](chapter-dependencies.png)